 The United Technologies Corporation Institute for Advanced Systems Engineering (IASE) at the University of Connecticut solicits applications for a full-time tenure-track faculty position at the rank of Assistant, Associate or Full Professor in one of the Mechanical Engineering, Chemical Engineering, Electrical and Computer Engineering, or Computer Science & Engineering Departments to conduct research, education and outreach related to systems engineering.

 UTC Endowed Graduate Fellows Program attracts exceptional students for graduate study leading to Masters or Doctoral degrees in the field of systems engineering related to model-based design and development of complex systems.
-The program cultivates ties with the UTC business units, work closely with the UCONN faculty and UTC scientists and engineers, and helps meet the critical needs of the nation in the design of high performance, reliable and cost-effective systems.
+The program cultivates ties with the UTC business units, works closely with UConn faculty and UTC scientists and engineers, and helps meet the critical needs of the nation in the design of high performance, reliable and cost-effective systems.

-The UTC-IASE works with United Technologies Corporation as well as other Industry in Connecticut to find suitable internship opportunities for graduate students pursuing Systems Engineering studies and research interests in UConn.
+The UTC-IASE works with United Technologies Corporation as well as other industries in Connecticut to find suitable internship opportunities for graduate students pursuing Systems Engineering studies and research interests at UConn.
 The interns typically work to support the implementation of cutting edge model-based tools and processes with the goal of improving strategic decision making in engineering organizations.

 For 2017, multiple awards are anticipated.
 The UTC-IASE Governing Committee and the RRAC reserve the right to negotiate only portions of proposals for award.
 Multi-disciplinary collaborative efforts/teaming are encouraged.